CopernicaMarketingSoftware/Documentation/Publisher/en/database-restrictions-and-capabilities.md

 to a database or selection you therefore first have to enable the mailing intention for the database of selection.
 You can do that with the intention settings dialog.

-The intentions window shows the database and a full list of all available selections.
+The dialogwindow shows the database and a full list of all available selections.
 For the database and for every selection you can set its intentions: email, fax or mobile.
 Only after you've set the intention, the database or selection will appear in the list of available targets when you try to schedule